 Elisabeth Macher advises clients on intellectual property law, in particular unfair competition law, and regulatory matters.
-She is also active in cartel damages cases across sectors.
+Her specialty is access to data and information.

 Elisabeth’s work in unfair competition law and regulatory matters focuses on the automotive sector.
 She advises various clients in the independent aftermarket (suppliers, parts dealers, data publishers), including associations.
-For her clients, Elisabeth is active both in and out of court, as well as in front of authorities such as the Federal Cartel Office and the European Commission.
+For her clients, Elisabeth is active both in and out of court, including the European Court of Justice, as well as in front of authorities such as the Federal Cartel Office and the European Commission.

 She also gained valuable in-house experience spending a secondment in the legal department of one of the world’s largest automotive suppliers.